 Teeth Grinding & Clenching – Gainesville, FL

 Even if your teeth are in perfect shape and you’re free of gum disease, you can develop bad habits that increase your risk of severe tooth damage over time.
 Grinding teeth or clenching teeth are some of those habits and can cause several tooth and jaw problems that affect your daily life.
 Dr. Art and Dr. Kim Mowery offer treatments that will help restore damaged teeth and improve your bite.
-Our doctors are highly experienced and skilled in their respective fields and have worked all types of patient cases in our Gainesville, FL, dental office.
+Our doctors are highly experienced and skilled in their respective fields and have worked all types of patient cases, including those who need help with teeth grinding and clenching in our Gainesville, FL, dental office.

 Causes of Teeth Grinding